Programs

 - Math

+More InfoNo camp on Friday, July 3rd.
 This camp is specifically designed for kids looking for a challenge!
-For the morning portion of this program, students will learn problem solving strategies, model and practice sample problems, then have the opportunity to work independently for some time, then come together to collaborate in teams to solve the problems, and finally come together as a whole group to compare and share solutions and convince each other that our answers are correct.
-For the afternoon portion of this program students will have lunch and free time outside, as well as participate in fun activities such as art, science experiments, simple cooking, games, etc.
+For the morning portion of this program, students will learn problem-solving strategies, model and practice sample problems, then have the opportunity to work independently for some time, then come together to collaborate in teams to solve the problems, and finally come together as a whole group to compare and share solutions and convince each other that our answers are correct.
+For the afternoon portion of this program, students will have lunch and free time outside, as well as participate in fun activities such as art, science experiments, simple cooking, games, etc.

 -